HPS Colloquia 2014 - 2015

 Norton Wise, University of California, Los Angeles

 This fall we are pleased to offer a series of guest seminars by Norton Wise called Narrative Knowing.
 Graduate students may register for HIST 344 or PHIL 344 on a credit/no credit basis, but are also welcome to attend individual sessions as auditors.
 The five week series will be held Tuesday and Thursdays, 5:15- 6:05pm between Oct.
 27 - Dec.
 5th, with no meeting the week of Thanksgiving holiday.
+As the basis for discussion there will be one, or at most two, readings per meeting.

 Here is the course description: Philosophers and historians have been debating the status of narrative explanation for well over 50 years.
 Until quite recently, a supposed dichotomy between natural science and history has shaped the discussion.
 Beginning from the origins, history, and limitations of the dichotomy, this seminar will explore how claims for narrative understanding and explanation have come to occupy an increasingly important role in the natural sciences as well as the social sciences.
 Some classic contributors are Hempel, Danto, Mink, Kuhn, White, Ricouer, Geertz, and Ginzburg.
 Current authors include Roth, Rheinberger, Kitcher, Beatty, Morgan, and (yes) Wise.